atreyee80/stock_analysis/README.md

 ## Overview of Project
-Steve is freshly graduated and his parents wants to invest in stock,his parents believe that if fossil fuel ends Up,there are alternative ways to get energy like Hydro,Geothermal,Wind,Bio ,but his parents has not done Enough research where to invest ,they finally decide to invest in “DAQO New Energy Corp”,a company That makes solar panel “DAQO” ticker symbol is “DQ”so Steve will look after “DAQO” stock and  decide if that will be good to invest  for their parents.
+Steve is freshly graduated and his parents wants to invest in stock,his parents believe that if fossil fuel ends up,there are alternative ways to get energy like Hydro,Geothermal,Wind,Bio ,but his parents has not done enough research where to invest ,they finally decide to invest in “DAQO New Energy Corp”,a company that makes solar panel “DAQO” ticker symbol is “DQ”so Steve will look after “DAQO” stock and  decide if that will be good to invest  for their parents.
 VBA will help to automate the task easily and efficiently without any errors.
-Steve will check for All Stock Analysis and will conclude which will be a better choice.Refractoring code will be used to compare the efficiency of both years 2017 and 2018.
+Steve will check for "All Stock Analysis" and will conclude which will be a better choiceto invest.Refractoring code will be used to compare the efficiency of both years 2017 and 2018.

 ## Results
-So from the analysis it shows that in 2017 “DQ” return is 199.4% while in 2018 “DQ” returns drop to -62.6% Steve will check the total daily volumes of all stocks and yearly return of each stock,the yearly return of Each stock is calculated by the percentage difference in price from the beginning of the year to the end of the year.
+So from the analysis it shows that in 2017 “DQ” return is 199.4% while in 2018 “DQ” returns drop to -62.6% Steve will check the total daily volumes of all stocks and yearly return of each stock,the yearly return of each stock is calculated by the percentage difference in price from the beginning of the year to the end of the year.
 Color formating helps to give the results easily where “Green” color shows that the return is positive and “Red” color shows that the return is negative.